I Was Hurt Bad on a Boat in Florida – What Do I Do?

 Getting Compensation for Bad Boat Accident Injuries in Florida

 When you face expensive medical bills, lost wages, and pain and suffering after an accident, there may be multiple avenues you can take to get the financial recovery you need for your injuries.
 In some cases, boat operators and boating companies might carry insurance that can cover some of your needs.
-However, insurance companies do not usually pay out full damages without a fight, and you might be better off working with an attorney who can negotiate with the insurance company on your behalf, all while filing a personal injury lawsuit on the side.
+However, insurance companies do not usually pay out full damages without a fight, and you might be better off working with a Miami boat accident attorney who can negotiate with the insurance company on your behalf, all while filing a personal injury lawsuit on the side.

 When you deal with insurance companies, they will usually try to settle the case as low and as quickly as they can to avoid paying high damages or the ongoing legal fees to drag out a court case.
 In many insurance policies, there are also clauses that prevent the insurance company from covering noneconomic damages like pain and suffering.
 This means that many insurance offers, especially early offers, are far too low to cover your needs.